AFDWang/Hetu-Galvatron/galvatron/models/README.md

 Set `fine_grained_mode` to `0` / `1`(default:`1`) to disable/enable fine-grained parallel strategy and search.
 For the former, the search engine will find a global parallel strategy, meaning the same parallel strategy is applied to all layers.
 For the latter, it refers to the standard fine-grained parallel strategy search.

-Set `computation_mode` to `linear` / `curve` (default:`linear`) to determine the estimation method for computation time when building a cost model, `linear` indicates that computation time increases proportionally with batch size.
-In contrast, `curve` suggests that computation time grows linearly with batch size.
+Set `profile_mode` to `static` / `batch` / `sequence` (default:`static`) to determine the estimation method for computation time and memory when building a cost model, `static` indicates that computation time increases proportionally with batch size.
+In contrast, `batch` suggests that computation time grows linearly with batch size.
 Specifically, we will use an $\alpha-\beta$ model to fit a linear function based on the profiled data.
-To ensure accuracy, when using `curve`, we require profile results for 8 different batch sizes for the same layer type.
+To ensure accuracy, when using `batch`, we require profile results for 8 different batch sizes for the same layer type.
+Additionally, `sequence` uses profiled data to model memory and time performance for other sequence lengths.
+In practice, `profile_mode` in the searching argument should typically match the profile argument.
+When using `static` or `batch` modes, user also need to ensure the sequence length is consistent.
+However, this is not necessary when using the `sequence` mode.

+Set `no_global_memory_buffer` to disable the estimation of global memory for all-gather buffer when using Megatron-SP.
+In Megatron-SP, a buffer is allocated to store the results of all-gather communication operations.
+This memory is not released, and as the sequence length increases, the memory usage of this buffer can become significant.

 ## Training with Galvatron